SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 enable you to define requirements on the type parameters associated with a generic function or type.

-It can sometimes be useful to define requirements for associated types too.
+It can also be useful to define requirements for associated types.
-This is achieved by defining :newTerm:`where clauses` as part of a type parameter list.
+You do this by defining :newTerm:`where clauses` as part of a type parameter list.
-A where clause enables you to require that an associated type conforms to a certain protocol, and / or that certain type parameters and associated types are the same.
+A where clause enables you to require that an associated type conforms to a certain protocol, and/or that certain type parameters and associated types be the same.
-You write a where clause by placing the ``where`` keyword immediately after the list of type parameters, followed by one or more constraints for associated types, and / or one or more equality relationships between types and associated types.
+You write a where clause by placing the ``where`` keyword immediately after the list of type parameters, followed by one or more constraints for associated types, and/or one or more equality relationships between types and associated types.

 The example below defines a generic function called ``allItemsMatch``, which checks to see if two ``Container`` instances contain the same items in the same order.
-The function returns a Boolean value of ``true`` if all items match, and a value of ``false`` if they do not.
+The function returns a Boolean value of ``true`` if all items match and a value of ``false`` if they do not.

 The two containers to be checked do not have to be the same type of container (although they can be), but they do have to hold the same type of items.
-This is expressed through a combination of type constraints and where clauses:
+This requirement is expressed through a combination of type constraints and where clauses:

 .. testcode:: associatedTypes